-Applicants who are not LPNs or RNs and who wish to major in Nursing (A.S. or B.S. programs) must provide evidence of satisfactory completion (77 percent or higher) of high school or college level chemistry and algebra.
-Applicants to the traditional BS degree must also provide evidence of an additional math course and college level Anatomy and Physiology I and II with a grade of B- or higher.
+Applicants who wish to major in Nursing must provide evidence of satisfactory completion (77 percent or higher) of high school or college level biology, chemistry and algebra.
+Applicants must also provide evidence of an additional math course and college level Anatomy and Physiology I and II with a grade of B- or higher.